jsonkao/redlining-heat/README.md

 The Makefile handles all data processing.
 It has the following functions.

 1. It generates two image layers for each city.
 The city-level base layer requires downloading vector data from OSM via the Overpass API.
 Raw OSM data is stored in `OSM_DIR`.
-That data is converted into TopoJSON (`VEC_DIR`) and burned it into a web-friendly raster (`GTIFF_DIR`).
-The temperature layer is downloaded from GEE into `TEMP_DIR` and converted using `gdaldem color-relief` into a colored relief (`REL_DIR`).
+That data is converted into TopoJSON (`OSM_TOPO_DIR`) and burned it into a web-friendly raster (`OSM_BURNED_DIR`).
+The temperature layer is downloaded from GEE into `TEMP_DIR` and converted using `gdaldem color-relief` into a colored relief (`RELIEF_DIR`).
 The scripts that download OSM and temperature data are in `SCRIPT_DIR`.

 2. It generates city-level HOLC boundary SVGs into `HOLC_DIR` using the Mapping Inequality shapefile (I downloaded the compressed data from [Mapping Inequality](https://dsl.richmond.edu/panorama/redlining/#loc=11/40.809/-74.187&city=manhattan-ny&area=D3&text=intro), unzipped it, and kept only the `shapefile` directory, which I renamed to `holc-shapefile`).